As you may know, the freeCodeCamp community now uses Hashnode for our publication's backend instead of Ghost.

 When you set up your account and sign into Hashnode, you'll see the home screen.
 Click on "Write", and you'll be taken to this page:

-Go ahead and write your draft (or paste it in from whatever other editor you use).
-When it's ready to submit, you'll click the "Publish" button in the upper right.
+When your draft is ready to submit, you'll click the "Publish" button in the upper right.
 Then you'll see the option to choose which publication – you should see both your own blog and freeCodeCamp's publication.
 Select freeCodeCamp's publication.

 Hashnode will ask you if you want to switch, and if you do, it'll refresh the page, switching to freeCodeCamp's publication.